Richard Armitage (government official): Role in Plame affair

-The Plame affair was a political scandal concerning the outing of Valerie Plame as a covert intelligence operative during the administration of President George W. Bush in 2003.
-An American syndicated columnist, Robert Novak, had learned of her employment by the CIA from Armitage, who was then working for the State Department, and Novak had publicly identified her as the source of a recommendation given to the President in the course of her duties.
+The Plame affair was a political scandal concerning the outing of Valerie Plame as a covert intelligence operative during the Bush administration in 2003.
+An American syndicated columnist and conservative pundit, Robert Novak, had learned of her employment by the CIA from Armitage, who was then working for the State Department, and Novak had publicly identified her as the source of a recommendation given to the President in the course of her duties.
 Plame had to resign from the CIA because her identity was no longer secret.
-A criminal investigation into the revelation produced no charges against Armitage but several charges against Scooter Libby, an assistant to Vice President Dick Cheney, for lying to the investigators about the matter.
-Libby was convicted but his jail sentence was ultimately commuted by Bush, and he was subsequently pardoned by President Donald Trump on April 13, 2018.
+A criminal investigation into the revelation produced no charges against Armitage, but several charges against Scooter Libby, an assistant to Vice President Dick Cheney, for lying to the investigators about the matter.
+Libby was convicted, but his jail sentence was ultimately commuted by Bush, and he was subsequently pardoned by President Donald Trump on April 13, 2018.

 Armitage's defense that he had inadvertently made an off-hand remark during a probing interview with Novak, coupled with his candor and cooperation, was accepted, although the decision not to prosecute was not made until 2006.
 Meanwhile, the long and slow investigation played out in the press as a scandal, "the Plame Affair" or "Plamegate".

-On November 15, 2005, journalist Bob Woodward of The Washington Post revealed in an article that "a government official with no axe to grind" leaked to him the identity of outed CIA officer Valerie Plame in mid-June 2003.
+On November 15, 2005, journalist Bob Woodward of The Washington Post revealed in an article that "a government official with no axe to grind" leaked to him the identity of Valerie Plame in mid-June 2003.
 According to an April 2006 Vanity Fair article (published March 14, 2006), former Washington Post executive editor Ben Bradlee said in an interview "that Armitage is the likely source is a fair assumption", though Bradlee later told the Post that he "[did] not recall making that precise statement" in the interview.
 The following year, on March 2, 2006, bloggers discovered that "Richard Armitage" fit the spacing on a redacted court document, suggesting he was a source for the Plame leak.
 In August 2006, the Associated Press published a story that revealed Armitage met with Bob Woodward in mid-June 2003.
 The information came from official State Department calendars provided to the Associated Press under the Freedom of Information Act.

-Robert Novak, in an August 27, 2006 appearance on Meet the Press, stated that although he still would not release the name of his source, he felt it was long overdue that the source reveal himself.
+Novak, in an August 27, 2006 appearance on Meet the Press, stated that although he still would not release the name of his source, he felt it was long overdue that the source reveal himself.
 He had reason to think that the source might do that.
 Armitage had reportedly been a cooperative and key witness in the investigation.
 According to The Washington Note, Armitage had testified before the grand jury three times.